 We can now run the simulation so that all work items remain in the first Queue.
 It is now possible to inspect all the label values of work items in this queue to check that we have a mix of male and females (values 1 and 2).

-To check the contents of a Queue, first of all select the Queue, then go to its Advanced tab, and choose Contents.
-You can now scroll through each work item and see its value for lbl_gender.
+To check the contents of a Queue, first of all select the Queue, then go to its Properties tab, and choose Current Contents.
+You can now scroll through each work item and see its value for lbl_color.
 You should have a mixture of values 1 and 2.

 You can now replace the routing arrow to link your simulation back together.

 The final stage is to control sending the right work items to the right Queues.
 We can do this using Routing Out in the Activity.

 Select your Activity, then Routing Out on the ribbon.
 We are going to Route Out using the Label discipline because it is the label value which determines where the work items should go.

 When you choose Label as your Routing out discipline, a dialog will open with a list of all the labels in your simulation.